R3V1Z3/alexa-cheats/README.md

 The info panel can be toggled by pressing <kbd>?</kbd> or <kbd>h</kbd>.

+The sections themselves and be dragged and moved into different locations as well.
+Simply click and drag on a section heading to move it where needed.

 ### URL Parameters

 URL parameters can be used for added control, for example: